jesselawson/migrate-adgroups/README.md

 * The script will straight up ignore any groups from the source if there is an AD account with the same name on the target.
 You'll have to manually move these over (sorry).
 Look on the bright side, though: at least you get a handy `merge-conflicts.txt` file that gives you a checklist of which ones you need to worry about!

+* This script DOES NOT migrate groups inside groups.
+In other words, it only migrates a folder of groups that contain users--it will not migrate a folder of groups that may contain other groups.

 ## Optional Flags